SengitU/ugurcan.sengit/content/posts/constructors-in-scala-48.md

 As I continue to learn `Scala` by the help of `Scala for the Impatient` book, I gain more insight about the language.
 First of all, Scala tries to minimize number of keystrokes required to achieve some functionality.
 Unlike Java, a class can be defiend as `class Name(val someVal: String)` or in a standart form like `class Name {}`, and almost every specialized format of defining things, has their own unique behaviours.
 I guess this yields confusion for the newcomers.

 Return to the subject, constructors.
-Unlike Java, constructors don't have to have same name with the class itself in Scala.
+Unlike Java, constructors don't have to have the same name with the class itself in Scala.
 I will start with, `auxiliary constructors`.
 Besides the fancy name, this type of constructors achieves same functionality with the constructor overloading.
 Auxiliary constructors can be chained with the other auxiliary constructor.
 If an auxiliary constructor is not chained with another one, it must be chained with the primary constructor.
 For example;

 ```scala
 class Cat {